 - French Potluck Dinner

 - French Immersion Day

 - Various outings

 Other activities the club and its members have taken part in include: Fall French Cabaret, the Spring Spectacular (for all foreign languages), a trip to the Pittsburgh Opera, African Movie Nights and weekly French Table meetings at Black Bear on Thursday nights at 7 pm.
 French Table meetings can be rather large gatherings of students, professors and community members who meet to practice the French language in lively conversations.
-Please contact Elena Shimanskaya for information on meeting times and locations for the French conversation table.
+Learn more about the WVU French Club.

 This student-run club organizes WVU tailgate parties, outings to Pittsburgh, parties, and service projects.
 It's a great way to meet people, have fun, and speak German at the same time.